simonLeary42/ruldap/README.md

 # ruldap - Remote User LDAP

 A [ColdFront](https://coldfront.readthedocs.io/en/latest/) plugin that provides `LDAPRemoteUserBackend` that will configure a user based on information pulled from LDAP.
+If a user doesn't exist in LDAP, the user will **not** be created.

 ## Installation
 If you're using a virtual environment (following ColdFront's deployment instructions should have you make and use a virtual environment), make sure you're in the virutal environment first.